sohamk10/Programmed-solutions-for-Gyroscope-and-Governor.-/README.md

 and resources consumption, and implementation (commonly referred to as coding) of algorithms in a target programming language.
 Source code is written in one or more programming languages.
-The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solving a given problem.Our paper includes solutions to various problems on Governors and Gyroscopes.
+The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solving a given problem.this project includes solutions to various problems on Governors and Gyroscopes.